Everest Group, Ltd. (EG) — Fair Value Analysis

 Is EG overvalued or undervalued right now?

-Based on our Monte Carlo simulations, EG is deeply undervalued.
-Its median fair value (P50) is projected at $1117.46, significantly above its current trading price of $351.67.
+Based on our Monte Carlo simulations, Everest Group (EG) is deeply undervalued.
+Its median fair value (P50) of $601.65 is significantly above its current market price of $370.11.

 What is the bear case and bull case for EG?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) price targets, as well as the probability of achieving upside, is exclusively available to users with a free FairCurve account.
+The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available exclusively to users with a free FairCurve account.
+We do not provide specific dollar values for these scenarios here.

 How does FairCurve calculate EG's fair value?